Asteriadeath/pub-dm-tool/README.md

 4 DM spam the fuck outta whoever you want

-Put your tokens in tokens.txt for the spammer to run.
+Put your tokens in tokens.txt for the spammer to work.